PROGRAM OVERVIEW

 ENTERPRISE ARCHITECTURE

-DSNY platform is the first sustainable Single Page Application leveraging a content management system (CMS).
+The DSNY platform is the first sustainable Single Page Application (SPA) built on a content management system (CMS).

 Application DMZ